 You Drool During the Night

 When you’re sleeping, your swallowing reflexes relax, which can allow saliva to accumulate in your mouth and escape out of the sides, hence drooling.
-“Saliva contains large amounts of bacteria and yeast, which could transfer to other parts of the body and cause infections like folliculitis and breakouts,” Young explains.
+Young explains that saliva contains bacteria and yeast, which can cause infections such as folliculitis and breakouts.

 You Snack in Bed